Jethro Tull (band): Roots to Branches and J-Tull.com: the world music influences (1995–2000)

 The band toured a semi-acoustic show in 1992 with Dave Mattacks on drums.
 The tour was recorded and became Tull's second official live album, A Little Light Music.
-At this point in his musical career, Anderson had to re-learn how to play the flute after his daughter, who was taking flute lessons at school, discovered that he used incorrect fingering.
+At this point in his musical career, Anderson chose to re-learn how to play the flute after his daughter, who was taking flute lessons at school, discovered that he used incorrect fingering.
 The first Tull releases that contained revised flute playing were in the 1993 25th Anniversary Box Set which included, with remixes of classic Tull songs and unreleased live material, a CD of songs from the band's entire back catalogue, re-recorded by the then current line-up.
 The box set also included the 1993 Nightcap compilation album which contained unreleased studio material, mainly from the scrapped pre-A Passion Play album, with many of the flute parts re-recorded.

 Dave Pegg, Tull's bass player for fifteen years, made the decision to leave the band during the recording of 1995's Roots to Branches album to concentrate on his work with Fairport Convention.
 Anderson had begun writing songs that featured world music influences, and Pegg was unhappy with the musical direction the band was taking.
 He contributed to only three of the songs on the album, and played his last concerts with Tull in the UK in September 1995.
 Doane Perry, returning as the band's full-time drummer, recruited his friend and respected session bass player Steve Bailey to replace Pegg.
 Anderson relinquished control of the rhythm section arrangements, leaving them completely to Bailey and Perry, but despite his studio contributions Bailey did not join the band, and Pegg's eventual replacement as Tull bassist was Jonathan Noyce, who took over in October 1995.